bashrc2/miniircd/README.md

 * No ident lookup (so that people behind firewalls that filter the ident port without sending NACK can connect without long timeouts).
 * Reasonably secure when used with --chroot and --setuid.
-* register/identify accounts
+* Register/identify accounts
-* opers can kick, ban, quiet and filter messages
+* Operators can kick, ban, quiet and filter messages
 * Includes a primitive bouncer